ashaw-stockportnhsft/moodle-block_enrollment/README.txt

 I have not reviewed this plugin completely and do not endorse it personally.
 I put this in github here to help with a proof of concept site and am not using this code in production.
 (Dan Marsden March 2017)

-Further changes have been made for individual requirements.
+Further changes have been made for individual requirements:
+ 1. Block expanded use to contain other admin 'Quick Links'
+ 2. Display changes in user data for selected users on the form - name fields seperated better, user email shown.
+ 3. Courses to enrol onto only pulls from a selected Parent Category.
+ 4. New strings added into lang pack and used on enrolment page.
 (Andy Shaw Aug 2025)

 ------------